-While brie is baking, place pecans in a non-stick pan.
+While brie is baking, place walnuts in a non-stick pan.
 Toast over low to medium heat, stirring occasionally until they have a nice crisp, about 10 minutes.
 Remove from pan and chop into pieces.

 Serve immediately with your favorite crackers or a french baguette!

 What is your go-to appetizer for entertaining?
 Comment on my latest Instagram photo and tell me, or tag me in your homemade Oven Baked Brie!